-Following the completion of the PEA during the quarter ended March 31, 2019, the Company plans to advance the Chyaletice Manganese Project to the feasibility stage, and expects to receive proposals from a short list of engineering firms by mid-May 2019, following which, it expects to award the feasibility study related contracts to two or more parties by the end of May 2019., Some early feasibility study work was initiated by Tetra Tech Canada during the quarter ending March 31, 2019.
-As a result, subject to the awarding of all the feasibility study contracts by the end of May 2019, the Company expects the feasibility study to be completed by early 2020.
 As it moves through the feasibility stage, the Company expects to continue evaluating potential value-enhancing opportunities for the Chvaletice Manganese Project.
 These include the potential for on-site production of sulphuric acid, optimizing building sizing and layout, equipment selection, solid-liquid separation methods, alternative magnesium removal methods, manganese sulphate crystallization technologies, leaching methods, waste generation minimization and recycling, as well as minimizing energy and water consumption.
-In collaboration with one or more potential consumers of high-purity manganese products, the Company also intends to evaluate the feasibility of building one or more satellite manganese metal dissolution plants to be located at customer NMC precursor or cathode plants.
+In collaboration with one or more potential consumers of high-purity manganese products, the Company also intends to evaluate the feasibility of building one or more satellite manganese metal dissolution plants to be located at customer NMC precursor plants.
 This would allow the Company to sell manganese sulphate solution instead of granulated manganese sulphate monohydrate, eliminating the energy-intensive crystallization step.
 The Company also plans to evaluate the possibility of selling by-product magnesium sulfate for agricultural use.
 These opportunities and others will be evaluated within the scope of work of design studies of the feasibility study.

 Planning is also underway to design, build and commission a demonstration plant in the Czech Republic that will provide bulk, multi-tonne finished product samples for customer evaluation.
 The plant is intended to replicate the entire process flowsheet proposed in the PEA and to produce the equivalent of 100kg per day of manganese sulphate monohydrate.
 Several parties have expressed interest in testing and qualifying these products in order to design precursor and cathode formulations in combination with available nickel, cobalt and lithium products.
 The demonstration plant will also enable process optimization and testing for the final products development.
 In addition, it is expected to serve as a testing and training facility for future operators.
-The Company is currently awaiting responses to its request for proposals for the design and supply of a turnkey demonstration plant, with completion and performance guarantees, and is targeting the award the contract thereon by the end of May 2019.
-The Company expects the facility to be completed and commissioned by calendar year-end 2019 in order to provide the first finished product samples to the Party and others in early 2020.
+Design work was initiated and largely completed during the quarter and the Company is currently evaluating and fine-tuning a proposal for the supply of a turnkey plant, backed by completion and performance guarantees, and is targeting the award of the contract thereon during the fourth quarter of calendar 2019.
+The Company is targeting the completion of the plant construction and the delivery of the first finished product samples to potential customers during the first half of calendar 2020.

-In May 2019, the Company entered into a confidential strategic agreement with an undisclosed party, pursuant to which the companies agreed to collaborate, and to share technical and strategic information, so that the Chvaletice Manganese Project plant can be designed and built to meet the long-term supply of environmentally-superior high purity manganese products of the Party and its customers.
+During the quarter ended June 30, 2019, the Company entered into a confidential strategic agreement with an undisclosed party, pursuant to which the companies agreed to collaborate, and to share technical and strategic information, so that the Chvaletice Manganese Project plant can be designed and built to meet the long-term supply of environmentally-superior high purity manganese products of the Party and its customers.
 Following testing and qualification of the Demonstration Material, the parties intend to negotiate an offtake agreement for the supply and purchase of HPMSM, and possibly other high-purity manganese products.

 The Company has held and continues to hold discussions with several other consumers of high-purity manganese products in Asia, Europe and North America, centered around the possibility of the Chvaletice Manganese Project's future production providing a competitive, high-purity, environmentally-superior and reliable long-term supply of HPEMM and/or HPMSM.
-The Company expects to enter into agreements that may be similar to the strategic agreement with such companies over the course of 2019 and 2020, and to enter into negotiations of offtake agreements with these parties.
+The Company expects to enter into agreements with such companies over the course of 2019 and 2020, that may be similar to the initial strategic agreement, and to enter into negotiations of offtake agreements with these parties.
 However, given that the Chvaletice Manganese Project is still in the evaluation stage, and still requires financing and permits, there can be no assurance that these discussions will lead to offtake agreements or commercial or strategic relationships in the near term, if at all.